lychan/Prediction-Model-of-PCB-Toxicity-in-California/README.md

-# Using Machine Learning to Predict High Levels of PCB Toxitiy in Fish by Location
+# Using Machine Learning to Predict High PCB Toxicity Levels in Fish Based on Location

 This project is a part of the Data Science Capstone Project for BrainStation